 It hardly raises an eyebrow when popstars climb the ranks despite being little more than fresh faced pubescents, yet for Irish rhythm and blues four piece, The Strypes, age is a really big issue, to be discussed in hushed, sometimes awed, tones.

-Perhaps it’s because their youngest, 15 year old drummer Evan Walsh, and the oldest, 17 year old guitarist Josh McClory (with bassist Peter O’Hanlon and singer Ross Farrelly sharing the sweet 16) are not just vocal about their talents but have achieved what some artists only begin dreaming about at that age.
+Perhaps it’s because their youngest, 15-year-old drummer Evan Walsh (at the time of interview), and the oldest, 17-year-old guitarist Josh McClory (with bassist Peter O’Hanlon and singer Ross Farrelly sharing the sweet 16) are not just vocal about their talents but have achieved what some artists only begin dreaming about at that age.
 So far they can boast an EP of covers that stayed at No.1 for six weeks on the iTunes blues chart, a slot on Jools Holland, a major label deal, praise from the likes of Sir Elton John, Noel Gallagher and Paul Weller, a Glastonbury stage and a supporting slot with Arctic Monkeys.
 If they had a quid for every time someone’s used the word ‘precocious’ about them, they could start their own record label.

 They, honestly, seem vaguely baffled by the fuss.
 Picking up instruments and becoming a band felt completely natural since their families, says Evan, were “either in bands or roadies for bands.
 Whatever we did my parents became quite actively involved, encouraging us to be creative and do things, and were constantly playing music around the place.”
 That The Strypes did it when they were in primary school seems obsolete.

 They’re lounging on a battered sofa in a dressing room, preparing for their under-18s gig which will be followed by an over-18s gig a few hours later.
 Suited and booted, they’re recalling some of their first gigs in their hometown of Cavan, and Dublin.